Telegram-Scraper-2025/Telegram-Scraper/README.md

 # Telegram Scraper
 Python Script to Extract Messages, Media & More

+# What is a Telegram Scraper?
 A powerful and easy-to-use Python script that scrapes messages, media (photos, videos, documents), and other data from public Telegram channels and groups using the Telethon library.

+It supports:
+- Real-time message scraping
+- Media file downloading (photos, videos, documents, etc.)
+- Exporting data to CSV or JSON formats

+Version 3.0:
 **Major Performance Improvements:**
 - **5-10x faster scraping** with batch database operations
 - **3x faster media downloads** with parallel processing (up to 3 concurrent downloads)
 - **10-20x faster database operations** through connection pooling and batch insertions
 - **Memory-efficient exports** that handle large datasets without running out of memory
 - **Enhanced progress reporting** with actual message counts and percentages

+# 👤 Who is this for?
+This tool is ideal for:
+- Researchers analyzing social trends or political discourse
+- Data scientists needing Telegram datasets
+- Digital marketers tracking content in public channels
+- Journalists or OSINT analysts monitoring group activity
+- Anyone interested in archiving Telegram content

+# 🕒 When should you use it?
+Use this script when you need to:
+- Collect a large number of Telegram messages for analysis
+- Monitor Telegram groups for specific keywords or events
+- Archive content before it gets deleted
+- Extract media from channels without using Telegram manually

 **New Features:**
 - **Message count display** in channel view